New York University (Music Education)

 I also have a background in yoga and am an avid reader and writer.
 I'm sure I would connect well with students with similar interests and be able to bring these strengths into our sessions.

 If you decide to reach out to me about tutoring, please be specific about your goals.
 That way we can get started quickly and I can gear our sessions towards your interests and needs.
 Don't hesitate to contact me with any questions, or if there's something that you're looking for that I haven't mentioned.
 I may be able to make a referral.
 Hello students and parents!
 I'm a musician living in Brooklyn finishing a degree in music education at NYU.
 I have a background in classical and jazz voice, music theory, and composition.
-I have worked with students of all
+I have worked with students of all ages in a wide variety of classroom and non-classroom settings.
+I'm very laid-back, but I'm also a passionate and engaging

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.